-Steven’s preferred medium is acrylic paints.
-If he’s illustrating a book, he’ll read the story and let it settle for a week or so while he thinks about it.
-After playing with the ideas, he’ll start sketching.
+When illustrating a book, Steven will read the story and let it settle for a week while he plays with the ideas and sketches concepts.
 Paintings begin with him blocking out the composition in opposing shades – a dark purple versus a paler green, for instance.
-He’ll then paint on layers to create depth and texture.
+Using pencils, ink and acrylics, he paints in layers to create depth and texture.

-Steven has a unique, painterly style that’s perfect for picture books, advertising and editorial commissions.
-Strong contrast, plenty of detail and a variety of brushstrokes are characteristics of his work, while his characters have plenty of oddball charm.
+Strong contrast in form and colour, plenty of detail and a variety of brushstrokes are characteristics of his work, and Steven’s characters always have an oddball charm to them.

 Question: What drew you to illustration/design?
 Steven: As soon as I could hold a pencil I started drawing on every surface I was able to.
 All my studybooks, walls of my parental home and tables.
 Nothing was safe from my pencils.
 So it was obvious very quickly that I would do something with drawing.
 I never wanted something else.Question: Do you have any formal design training?
 Steven: I studied Graphic design and illustration at the Sint-Lucas school of art (Ghent) where I earned my Master degree.
 Question: Where are you originally from?
 Steven: I was born in Kortrijk (Courtrai in English), an industrial town in Belgium, famous for the battle of the golden spurs in 1302.
 Question: Where do you live now & what drew you there?
 Steven: For now I live in Ghent (Belgium).
 I came here for studying at art school when I was 18 and never went back to my home town.
 Ghent is a living city with many advantages for creatives.
 It has a rich cultural scene and there is always something going on in the many pubs and theatres.Question: Where is your studio and can you describe it for me?
 Steven: My studio is a small workers’ house which I have completely restored, I just finished it a few months ago and am very happy with it- it's my safe haven, my sanctuary.
 I designed and made all the furniture myself.
 Each level of the house has his own atmosphere, white rooms for drawing and painting, colourful rooms for relaxation and reading.Question: Who or What is your biggest inspiration?
 Steven: My biggest inspiration is the people I meet on the street.
 The neighbourhood where my studio is located is full of strange and interesting people.
 I just have to catch them in my head and draw them when I come back.
 Daily life is an inexhaustible source of inspiration.Question: What are your interests outside of illustration?
 Steven: Motorcycles.
 I love to take a ride, it keeps me relaxed.
 And hiking in nature, I like the loneliness in deserted areas.
 I always come back with lots of energy.Question: Tell us about a favourite project you've recently completed.
 Steven: Illustrations for an educational visitors centre.
 The illustrations filled complete walls, stairs and windows.
 It took me several months but the results look really impressive.Question: Who are your art heroes?
 Steven: Jheronimus Bosch, a dutch painter from the 15th century, because he had a completely insane imagination.
 And Francis Bacon, he was a great painter, who was able to show the human psyche in grotesque portraits.Question: Who are your musical heroes?
 Steven: Clanadonia, Guns 'n' Roses, Pogues, Levellers, Metallica.
 Question: If you were not an illustrator, what would you be?
 Steven: That is a difficult one.
 Maybe a furniture designer or a landscape designer.Question: What advice would you give to someone wanting to get into illustration?
 Steven: Do it!
 And keep your eyes open, the most important thing about illustration is to have a good look at the world.
 See the strange things in life, the unexpected.
 Get out of your safe area!